 98% of all males and 99% of all females age 15 and over can read and write.

-The Royal Gazette (on the Internet daily, Monday to Saturday except for public holidays in print editions) national and international newspaper - the only daily - is better than most newspapers up to 10 times the population and size of Bermuda.
+The Royal Gazette (on the Internet daily, Monday to Saturday except for public holidays in print editions) national and international newspaper - the only daily - is better than many newspapers up to 10 times the population and size of Bermuda.
 Overseas newspapers, sometimes a day old, are weekday and Sunday editions from Boston, London, New York, Washington DC and elsewhere.
 There are also leading British and North American business magazines.
 But the latter two categories are very expensive locally.
 The Sunday edition of the Boston Globe is over US $5.00.
-Some English Saturday or Sunday newspapers now cost $10 in Bermuda.
+Some English Saturday or Sunday newspapers now cost $10-$12 in Bermuda.

 Bermuda is a popular place for marriages and many couples of the opposite sex get married on Bermuda-registered cruise ships.

 Because the Bermuda Dollar - see above - is based not on the UK Pound Sterling but on a par with the US Dollar and is strictly local, not an exportable currency or money, the US dollar is the recommended currency for all visitors.
 Unlike all other foreign currencies, the US$ accepted everywhere in Bermuda.
 But US Money Orders issued by the US Post Office cannot be cashed in non-American Bermuda.
 Unless for sentimental reasons or as souvenirs of their visit they particularly with to keep (but not sell ) any Bermudian notes and coins they may receive in change, American, Canadian and other visitors should always ask for American dollars and coins in change.